sheats/options/REFACTORING_GUIDE.md

 The CSP Scanner has been refactored into a modular architecture with comprehensive test coverage.
 This guide explains the new structure and how to use it.

+**Note**: The refactoring has been completed and consolidated into the main `csp_scanner.py` file.
+The original versions have been archived in the `archive/` directory for reference.

 ## Module Structure

 ```